bferrazb/bferrazb/README.md

 ## Hey there!
-I'm Bruno, currently a student and also working as a Senior Marketing Coordinator!
+I'm Bruno, a Marketing Manager with a passion for Cybersecurity!

 - 👔 I currently work at SPLICE Software as a Marketing Manager
-- 📚 I'm studying at University of British Columbia - my plans are to graduate in CS
+- 📚 I'm studying at British Columbia Institute of Technology - Computer Science Certificate
-- 👨‍💻 In my free time I study Python and Java
+- 👨‍💻 In my free time I study Python and train my Cybersecurity skills on TryHackMe
-- ✔️ 2022 Goals: Learn Node.js and React
+- ✔️ 2024 Goals: Complete at least 2 TryHackMe pathways
 - 📷 Some of my hobbies are: Photography, gaming, reading, camping, and hiking!

 ### My Social Platforms: